In urban situations especially, stop-start should be making a real-world difference, but will the durability of engines be affected in the long term?

-What is stop-start technology?
+What does stop-start mean?

 How does stop-start work?

-The system uses a computer to detect when the car is stationary or out of gear, or when it's running in low-load conditions; at which point it halts fuel delivery and spark to the engine.
 In the case of hybrid cars, a limited amount of torque can be supplied by the car's electric drive motor while the engine is off, although it's usually only enough to maintain speed on a level grade or around town.
 The ignition starts again when the car begins moving, the clutch is pressed or more power is needed.

 A conventional electric starter motor works by engaging a small pinion gear with a large ‘ring’ gear fitted around the outside of the engine flywheel.